-What To Do If You’ve Been Involved in an Atlanta Car Accident
+What To Do If You’ve Been Involved in a Car Accident

 Knowing what to do after a car accident can possibly save you thousands.
 There are some key things that you need to be aware of, if you happen to be involved in a vehicle accident.
-There is an experienced lawyer with a team of professionals at Law Offices of Matthew C. Hines, that will assist in guiding you through any legalities, that may arise as a result of being involved in an accident.
+We can assist in guiding you through any legalities, that may arise as a result of being involved in an accident.

 - Full name